Alpha Centauri: Stellar system

-Alpha Centauri is a triple star system, with its two main stars, Alpha Centauri A and Alpha Centauri B, together comprising a binary component.
+Alpha Centauri is a triple star system, with its two main stars, A and B, together comprising a binary component.
 The AB designation, or older A×B, denotes the mass centre of a main binary system relative to companion star(s) in a multiple star system.
 AB-C refers to the component of Proxima Centauri in relation to the central binary, being the distance between the centre of mass and the outlying companion.
 Because the distance between Proxima (C) and either of Alpha Centauri A or B is similar, the AB binary system is sometimes treated as a single gravitational object.

 Orbital properties

 The A and B components of Alpha Centauri have an orbital period of 79.762 years.
 Their orbit is moderately eccentric, as it has an eccentricity of almost 0.52; their closest approach or periastron is 11.2 AU, or about the distance between the Sun and Saturn; and their furthest separation or apastron is 35.6 AU, about the distance between the Sun and Pluto.
 The most recent periastron was in August 1955 and the next will occur in May 2035; the most recent apastron was in May 1995 and will next occur in 2075.

 Viewed from Earth, the apparent orbit of A and B means that their separation and position angle (PA) are in continuous change throughout their projected orbit.
 Observed stellar positions in 2019 are separated by 4.92 arcsec through the PA of 337.1°, increasing to 5.49 arcsec through 345.3° in 2020.
 The closest recent approach was in February 2016, at 4.0 arcsec through the PA of 300°.
 The observed maximum separation of these stars is about 22 arcsec, while the minimum distance is 1.7 arcsec.
 The widest separation occurred during February 1976, and the next will be in January 2056.

 Alpha Centauri C is about 13000 AU from Alpha Centauri AB, equivalent to about 5% of the distance between Alpha Centauri AB and the Sun.
 Until 2017, measurements of its small speed and its trajectory were of too little accuracy and duration in years to determine whether it is bound to Alpha Centauri AB or unrelated.

 Radial velocity measurements made in 2017 were precise enough to show that Proxima Centauri and Alpha Centauri AB are gravitationally bound.
 The orbital period of Proxima Centauri is approximately 511000 +41000/−30000 years, with an eccentricity of 0.5, much more eccentric than Mercury's.
 Proxima Centauri comes within 4100 +700/−600 AU of AB at periastron, and its apastron occurs at 12300 +200/−100 AU.